puppetlabs/ref_arch_setup/README.md

 To install PE using a tarball on a local or remote filesystem, specify `--pe-tarball=/path/to/tarball.tar.gz`.

 ### --pe-version
+RefArchSetup can install a specific version of PE or the latest version.
+See the [Puppet Enterprise Version History](https://puppet.com/misc/version-history) for a comprehensive list of PE versions.

+#### Install a specific version
 To install a specific version of PE, specify the version number: `--pe-version=2018.1.4`.

+#### Install the latest version
-To install the latest version, specify `--pe-version=latest`
+To install the latest version, specify `--pe-version=latest`.

 ### --pe-conf
 PE installation requires a valid pe.conf file.
 At a minimum the "console_admin_password" option must be specified.